mmrobins/franklin-battery-scheduler/README.md

 one being running cron jobs closer to the time declared

 1. **Better reliability** - GitLab's scheduled pipelines run [within 5-10 minutes of the scheduled time](./bin/gitlab_check_cron_drift.sh)
-2. **Native timezone support** - You can set the timezone for each schedule
+2. **Native timezone support** - You can set the timezone for each schedule, and it appears to work correctly with daylight savings time
 3. **Per-schedule variables** - each schedule can have different SOC targets
 4. **Free tier** - GitLab provides 400 minutes/month of CI/CD for free